 Didi's $4 bln IPO order books to close Monday - sources

-HONG KONG, June 28 (Reuters) - Didi Global Inc DIDI.N will close the investors order book for its U.S. IPO to raise up to $4 billion one day early on Monday, according to two sources with direct knowledge of the matter.
+HONG KONG, June 28 (Reuters) - China's biggest ride-sharing firm Didi Global Inc will close the investor order books for its U.S. initial public offering (IPO) to raise up to $4 billion one day early on Monday, two people with direct knowledge of the matter said.

-The sources could not be named as the information is not yet public.
-Didi did immediately respond to a request for comment.
+The people could not be identified as the information is not yet public.
+Didi did respond to a request for comment.

-The books will close at 5pm in each region on Monday, the sources said.
+The books will close at 5pm in each region on Monday, the people said.

+Didi set a price range of $13 to $14 per American Depositary Share (ADS), a regulatory filing showed on Thursday, and said it would offer 288 million such shares in the IPO.
+At the top of the range, the deal will raise $4.03 billion.

+An overallotment option could see the company sell an extra 43.2 million shares to raise up to an extra $605 million.

 (Reporting by Yilei Sun in Beijing and Scott Murdoch in Hong Kong; Editing by Christopher Cushing)